rob-allison/devart-template/project_summary.md

 * Robert Allison - http://github.com/rob-allison

 ### Proposal
-By using a kind of binary DNA (bDNA) to create individual colours I can treat colour as the expression of a process.
+By using a kind of binary DNA (bDNA) I can treat colour as the expression of a process.
 Previous experimentation can be found [here](http://www.robertallison.co.uk "Robert Allison").

-I propose to create digital flowers, using bDNA as input.
+I propose to create digital flowers, 'grown' from bDNA.
 There would be a population of such flowers.
 Visitors would be able to select flowers to breed together and the resulting offspring would be added to the population.
 Flowers would have a lifespan, and would be removed after a certain time.
 During the course of the exhibition the nature of this flower population will shift and change as a result of this visitor directed pollination.

 The proposal will explore:
 * growth - how a simple genetic sequence is translated into a complex structure.